RouterLink

 By default, the directive constructs the new URL using the given query parameters.

-The example generates the link: /user/bob?debug=true#education
+The example generates the link: /user/bob?debug=true#education.

 You can instruct the directive to handle query parameters differently

-by specifying the queryParamsHandling
+by specifying the queryParamsHandling option in the link.

 Allowed values are:

-: Preserve the current query params.
+'merge': Merge the givenqueryParamsinto the current query params.'preserve': Preserve the current query params.

 For example: